-The back panel of the GPS-721-MRTU module contains the frame ground and the INIT/Normal Switch.
+The back panel of the GPS-721U-MRTU module contains the frame ground and the INIT/Normal Switch.
 The module has two operation modes, INIT and Normal, which can be configured via the switch mechanism on the chassis.
 The following is a description of the two modes.

-Mode Description INIT After setting the module to "INIT" module, a connection can be esta module address and communicate parameters for the module to be sufficiently in the set of the module to be sufficiently in the set of the module to be sufficiently in the set of the module to be sufficiently in the set of the set ablished using the default ion settings, allowing new set.
-DCON 00 Note: The DCON command to set the address, the Baud Rate and the checksum is %AANNTTCCFF.
+Mode Description INIT After setting the module to "INI1" mode and restarting the module, a connection can be established using the default module address and communication settings, allowing new parameters for the module to be set.INIT Mode: Note: The DCON command to set the address, the Baud Rate and the checksum is %AANNTTCCFF.
 Refer to Section 2.1 for details.
-Normal In Normal mode, the module will operate based on the configured settings.
+Normal In Normal mode, the module will c operate based on the configured settings.